NoahSizemore/NoahSizemore/README.md

 - 🔭 I’m currently working on honing in on my coding skills.
 - 🌱 I’m currently studying Computer Science.
-- 📫 How to reach me: LinkedIn attached to profile
 - 😄 Pronouns: He/Him

 ## What are my goals?